The current board members are Aidan O'Carroll (chair), John Whiting, Lynn Bradley, Jean Lindsay, Martin McEwen and Simon Cunningham.

 Elaine Lorimer, Chief Executive

 Elaine Lorimer was appointed Chief Executive of Revenue Scotland in March 2016.
-She has 20 years of experience working at senior management and board level in the civil service in London and, prior to that, local government in Scotland.
+She has over 20 years of experience working at senior executive and board level in the civil service in London and, prior to that, local government in Scotland.
 She is passionate about building organisational capability and driving transformational change.

 She is also a qualified lawyer and public finance accountant.

 From January 2012 to March 2016 she was the Chief Executive of the Law Commission of England and Wales, a statutory body charged with promoting law reform.

 Previous roles include Director of Corporate Services for the National School of Government and Deputy Director at the Office of the Rail Regulator.
 She was also the Head of Legal and Administrative Services at Strathclyde Passenger Transport in the late 1990s.

 In 2019 Elaine was awarded Chief Executive of the Year at the Scottish Women’s Awards.

 Mairi joined Revenue Scotland in February 2020.
 She has been a government lawyer since 1998.
 Over the years she been seconded to various posts within the Government Legal Service for Scotland including the Scottish Government Legal Directorate, Scottish Parliament and the Office of the Advocate General.